singhkpratham/geocompr/05-geometry-operations.md

 ## Geometric operations on raster data {#geo-ras}

 Geometric raster operations include the shift, flipping, mirroring, scaling, rotation or warping of images.
-These operations are e.g. necessary when geolocating a raster image.
+These operations are for example necessary when geolocating a raster image.
 In turn, geolocating requires the rectification of the image, which usually includes some manual intervention one or several of the following steps depending on the task at hand [see also @liu_essential_2009]:

 - Georeferencing with ground control points.
-- Orthorectification also georeferences an image but additionally takes into account local topography.
+- Orthorectification also georeferences an image, but additionally takes into account local topography.
-- Image (co-)registration is the process of aligning one image with another (in terms of CRS, origin and resolution).
+- Image (co-)registration is the process of aligning one image with another (in terms of coordinate reference system, origin and resolution).
 Registration becomes necessary for images from the same scene but shot from different sensors or from different angles or at different points in time.

 R is unsuitable for the first two points since these often require manual intervention which is why they are usually done with the help of a Desktop GIS (see also Chapter \@ref(gis)).
-On the other hand, aligning several images is possible in R and this section shows among other how to do so.
+On the other hand, aligning several images is possible in R and this section shows among others how to do so.
 This often includes changing the extent, the resolution and the origin of an image.
 A matching projection is of course also required but is already covered in Section \@ref(reprojecting-raster-geometries).
-In any case, there are other reasons why to perform a geometric operation on a single raster image.
+In any case, there are other reasons to perform a geometric operation on a single raster image.
-For instance, in chapter \@ref(location) we define metropolitan areas in Germany as 20 km^2^ pixels with more than 500,000 inhabitants.
+For instance, in Chapter \@ref(location) we define metropolitan areas in Germany as 20 km^2^ pixels with more than 500,000 inhabitants.
 The original inhabitant raster, however, has a resolution of 1 km^2^ which is why we will decrease (aggregate) the resolution by a factor of 20 (see Section \@ref(define-metropolitan-areas)).
 Another reason for aggregating a raster is simply to decrease run-time or save disk space.
 Of course, this is only possible if the task at hand allows a coarser resolution.